Sanctuary city

-Tradition

-The concept of a sanctuary city goes back thousands of years.
-It has been associated with Christianity, Islam, Judaism, Buddhism, Baháʼí, Sikhism, and Hinduism.
-In Western Civilization, sanctuary cities can be traced back to the Old Testament.
-The Book of Numbers commands the selection of six cities of refuge in which the perpetrators of accidental manslaughter could claim the right of asylum.
-Outside of these cities, blood vengeance against such perpetrators was allowed by law.
-In AD 392, Christian Roman emperor Theodosius I set up sanctuaries under church control.
-In AD 600 in medieval England, churches were given a general right of sanctuary, and some cities were set up as sanctuaries by royal charter.
-The general right of sanctuary for churches in England was abolished in 1621.
+European cities have drawn inspiration from the sanctuary movement in American cities.
+However, the term "sanctuary city" in Europe generally refers to cities committed to supporting legal refugees and asylum seekers, not illegal immigration.
+Over 80 towns and cities across the United Kingdom adopt policies aimed at fostering community connections, raising awareness, and building cultural ties to support these groups.
+Glasgow and Swansea have become noted sanctuary cities.

 United States

+In the United States, municipal policies include prohibiting police or city employees from questioning people about their immigration status and refusing requests by national immigration authorities to detain people beyond their release date, if they were jailed for breaking local law.
+Such policies can be set expressly in law (de jure) or observed in practice (de facto), but the designation "sanctuary city" does not have a precise legal definition.

 History

 The movement that established sanctuary cities in the United States began in the early 1980s.
 The movement traces its roots to religious philosophy, as well as the histories of resistance movements to perceived state injustices.
 The sanctuary city movement took place in the 1980s to challenge the US government's refusal to grant asylum to certain Central American refugees.
 These asylum seekers were arriving from countries in Central America like El Salvador and Guatemala that were politically unstable.
-More than 75,000 Salvadoreans and 200,000 Guatemalans were killed in civil wars in these countries.
+More than 75,000 Salvadoreans and 200,000 Guatemalans were killed in civil wars.

 Faith-based groups in the US Southwest initially drove the movement of the 1980s, with eight churches publicly declaring to be sanctuaries in March 1982.
-John Fife, a minister and movement leader, famously wrote in a letter to Attorney General William Smith: "the South-side United Presbyterian Church will publicly violate the Immigration and Nationality Act by allowing sanctuary in its church for those from Central America."
+John Fife, a minister and movement leader, famously wrote in a letter to U.S. attorney general William Smith: "the South-side United Presbyterian Church will publicly violate the Immigration and Nationality Act by allowing sanctuary in its church for those from Central America."

-A milestone in the U.S. sanctuary city movement occurred in 1985 in San Francisco, which passed the largely symbolic “City of Refuge” resolution.
-The resolution was followed the same year by an ordinance which prohibited the use of city funds and resources to assist federal immigration enforcement–the defining characteristic of a sanctuary city in the U.S. As of 2018, more than 560 cities, states and counties considered themselves sanctuaries.
+A milestone in the U.S. sanctuary city movement occurred in 1985 in San Francisco, which passed the largely symbolic "City of Refuge" resolution.
+A 1985 city ordinance prohibited the use of city funds and resources to assist federal immigration enforcement—the defining characteristic of a sanctuary city in the US.
+As of 2018, more than 560 cities, states and counties considered themselves sanctuaries.
+Some have questioned the accuracy of the term "sanctuary city" as used in the US.